bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

 ![gameplay image](/assets/gameplay_simple_game.gif)

 The game might be simple, and we can almost argue that it's not a game at all, it has no real game play and no end goal, but it does highlights some of the features of LibGDX and LibKTX.
-You can build upon this to make cool games.
+And with enough imagination you can almost see Santa running around trying to pick up the green gifts, saving Christmas.

+# Going further

-I can highly recommend [Beat the High-Score](https://www.youtube.com/watch?v=kDxerDYelLs), a talk from last years KotlinConf by David Wursteisen.
+If you want to see how to structure a proper LibKTX project that includes some assets and sounds you should take a look at [SimpleKtxGame](https://github.com/Quillraven/SimpleKtxGame/wiki).
+I can also highly recommend [Beat the High-Score](https://www.youtube.com/watch?v=kDxerDYelLs), a talk from last years KotlinConf by David Wursteisen.

 You can make pretty cool stuff using Kotlin, LibGDX and LibKTX.
 As a side project over the last year I've been making a game and I can wholeheartedly recommend you to do the same.
 Check out the video below to see an example of what you can make using Kotlin!
 Peace out and happy holidays.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9DIsHFzZfyg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>